A Comprehensive Review of Few-shot Action Recognition: Methodologies

 Many methods~\cite{zhu2018CMN, cao2020OTAM, bo2020few, perrett2021temporal, li2022ta2n, thatipelli2022spatio} are inspired by well-established supervised action recognition techniques~\cite{Simonyan2014two-stream, wang2016temporal} to extract frame-level features using 2D convolutional networks, which are fundamental operations in the image domain.
 These approaches represent videos as sequences of feature vectors corresponding to each frame.

 Commonly used networks include ResNet~\cite{he2016resnet}, GoogLeNet~\cite{szegedy2015googlenet}, and ViT~\cite{dosovitskiy2020vit}, all pre-trained on large-scale image datasets such as ImageNet~\cite{Deng2009Imagenet}.
 For instance, AFO~\cite{zou2020adaptation} addresses video feature extraction by pre-training GoogLeNet~\cite{szegedy2015googlenet} on seen classes and projecting the output into an adaptation-oriented feature space by fusing important feature dimensions.
-Recently, with the widespread adoption of large-scale models, researchers~\cite{wang2023clip, ni2022multimodal, tang2024semantic} have explored the application of the visual large model~\cite{tong2022videomae} or multimodal large models~\cite{radford2021CLIP} in FASR.
-Leveraging the rich representations and strong generalization capabilities of these large models, these methods have demonstrated significant performance improvements.
+Recently, with the widespread adoption of large-scale models, researchers~\cite{wang2023clip, ni2024multimodal, tang2024semantic} have explored the application of the visual large model~\cite{tong2022videomae} or language-image pretrained model~\cite{radford2021CLIP} in FASR.
+Leveraging the rich representations and strong generalization capabilities of these models, these methods have demonstrated significant performance improvements.
 In few-shot action recognition, relying solely on frame-level features extracted by 2D networks is insufficient for reliable action recognition, as it does not account for the complex temporal information in videos and the need for generalization ability.
-Therefore, many methods propose new techniques to learn video instance representations by enhancing frame-level features.

-\textbf{CNN Models. } Several early works~\cite{xu2018dense, bo2020few, wang2021temporal} propose to employ Convolutional Neural Networks (CNNs) to model long-term relations in videos by extracting temporal dependencies.
+Recently, Huang \textit{et al.}~\cite{huang2024manta} introduce Mamba architecture into FSAR for enhancing local features from fragments of a long sub-sequence and performing implicit temporal alignment.
+Therefore, many methods propose new techniques to learn video instance representations by enhancing frame-level features. \textbf{CNN Models. } Several early works~\cite{xu2018dense, bo2020few, wang2021temporal} propose to employ Convolutional Neural Networks (CNNs) to model long-term relations in videos by extracting temporal dependencies.
 However, these CNN-based methods face limitations such as inflexibility in modeling variable-length videos and inadequate representation of dynamic features in FSAR.